benhutchison/GettingWorkDoneWithExtensibleEffects/exerciseWriter/README.md

    into the interpreter, that logs each event as its emitted, rather than returning an accumulation.
 Its not pure, but it has the advantage of not accumulating data in memory during execution.

-   - This example also measures the time the scan took.
-Note how the start and end times in `scanReport` must be wrapped in `taskDelay` to ensure the clock times are taken when the program *runs*, and not when its is *created*.

 ### :arrow_forward: _Run Code_

 Run the tests.
 They now verify not just the program output but the logs.
 They should fail because they expect log output